The Mature Minor Rule

 Mature Minor Factors (must meet one or more)

-What is the most important thing you should remember?
+The most important thing you should remember is documentation

 A provider's determination that a youth is a mature minor must be clearly documented in the health record with: